 | Delete a runner | cwic sandbox runner delete [RUNNER-ID] |

 Each CKS cluster hosts at most one managed runner.
-On create you must supply:- Runner ID: a client-assigned human-readable ID, unique within your organization.
+To deploy one, supply:- Runner ID: a client-assigned human-readable ID, unique within your organization.

 - Zone: the geographic zone the cluster belongs to.